 What is a concentration within HSOC?

 A concentration is a block of six (6) courses about a topic within the broad discipline of Health & Societies.
-A concentration provide each student with the opportunity to become expert within a particular area of interest.
-Students curate these six courses from (1) lists of pre-approved courses (2) by petitioning relevant courses that they find across the university.
+A concentration provides each student with the opportunity to become expert within a particular area of interest.
+Students curate these six courses from (1) lists of pre-approved courses and (2) by petitioning relevant courses that they find across the university.